ColdCaseFiler/coldcasefiler.github.io/README.md

 Last confirmed location
 ```

 This is an event, placed in the events/_posts folder.
-It has the slug: events, and, though the file itself is named 2012-02-07-john-doe-leaves-work.md, the date: field will override the date contained in the post title.
+It has the slug: events, and, though the file itself is named __2012-02-07-john-doe-leaves-work.md__, the __date:__ field will override the date contained in the post title.

 In the events folder, posts are ordered chronologically, and will be sorted down to the minute, allowing for a detailed timeline reconstruction.

 In the notes folder, posts are ordered newest first, like a traditional blog.

-You can use the date: field to organize both posts, and projects.
+You can use the __date:__ field to organize both posts, and projects.
 There may be times that you wish to group people together: family, associates etc but they are being broken up by other people in the same category.
-In that case, you can use date to group them together.
+In that case, you can use __date__ to group them together.

 Typically, I will use the date that I am creating the post as the title, and reserve the date field for sorting the post into the order I want.